-Rochelle E. Curtis is a Research Statistician at the Radiation Epidemiology Branch in the Division of Cancer Epidemiology and Genetics (DCEG), National Cancer Institute (NCI).
+Rochelle E. Curtis is a research statistician in the Radiation Epidemiology Branch of the NCI Division of Cancer Epidemiology and Genetics (DCEG).
 Ms. Curtis received her Bachelor of Arts in Mathematics from the University of Massachusetts in 1963, and a Master of Arts in Mathematical Statistics from the University of Maryland in 1979.
 She joined NCI’s Biometry Branch, Division of Cancer Cause and Prevention in 1979, and moved to DCEG in 1983.
-Ms. Curtis is the lead editor on the NCI monograph published in 2006 entitled, New Malignancies Among Cancer Survivors: SEER Cancer Registries, 1973–2000 (available at http://seer.cancer.gov/publications).
+Ms. Curtis is the lead editor on the NCI monograph published in 2006 titled, New Malignancies Among Cancer Survivors: SEER Cancer Registries, 1973–2000.
 She has authored numerous other publications, and has received awards for her groundbreaking studies demonstrating an increased risk of secondary cancer following bone marrow transplantation; for contributions in evaluating risks associated with radiation-induced second cancers; and for epidemiologic investigations that have clarified and quantified the risk of leukemia following specific agents used to treat breast cancer.

 Long-term survivors of allogeneic HCT are subject to the possible late effects of total-body irradiation combined with high-dose chemotherapy, and to the late complications of severe immune dysfunction.
 To quantify the risk of developing a new malignancy, a cohort of nearly 30,000 HCT recipients has been evaluated from the Center for International Blood and Marrow Transplant Research (CIBMTR) and the Fred Hutchinson Cancer Research Center.
 Results to date have shown that transplant recipients have an increased risk of solid tumors that increases steeply over time; especially high risks were seen for the very young, underscoring the need for lifelong surveillance in this cohort.
 Recent results from this study show that the risk of non-squamous cell carcinoma cancers was strongly linked to radiation conditioning regimens received at a young age (and especially under 10 years of age), and that this risk increased with time since HCT (Blood 2009).
 In contrast, the risk of squamous cell cancers was related to chronic graft-versus-host disease (GVHD) and male gender (Blood 2005, 2009).
 In the first study to fully assess the joint effects and interactions of multiple factors on risk of post-transplant lymphoproliferative disorders (PTLD), Ms. Curtis and collaborators confirmed previous studies showing that the strongest risk factors were T-cell depletion through methods that selectively targeted T-cells and ATG given as prophylaxis of or treatment for GVHD (Blood 2009).
 In new findings, older age at transplantation (>50 years) and the occurrence of a second transplant were strongly linked to increased risk of PTLD.
 A separate study conducted among recipients of autologous transplantation for lymphoma found that type and intensity of pre-transplant chemotherapy were important risk factors for the development of leukemic conditions (Blood 2003).